-- product (e.g., visual representation, written product, 3-D model), - process (e.g., mathematical problem with explanation of how they solved the problem), or - performance (e.g., demonstration, presentation)
+- product (e.g., visual representation, written product, 3-D model), - process (e.g., explanation of how they conjugated a verb in the target language), or - performance (e.g., demonstration, presentation)

 Groupwork for Formal Assessments

 Groupwork is an effective strategy to engage students in, including formal assessments.
 However, if your students engage in groupwork for the formal assessment, you must provide evidence of individual student learning in relation to the content-specific learning goal(s), and you must provide individual students with detailed rubric-based feedback to further their individual learning.